VerKnowSys/svdOS/README.md

 # This part is invoked on host system (red "λ" = superuser):
 #

-# Create new jail with given local IP address:
+# Create new jail.
+Local IP address will be auto-picked from pool of local addresses:
-gvr create myhost 172.16.3.31
+gvr create myhost

 # Show detailed info about newly created jail:
 gvr status myhost